xl3ehindTim/Code-buddy/README.md

 *click new
 *add the path to the exe file into the list
 *click ok on all windows
 *CONGRATS.
-YOU JUST MADE YOU LIFE EASIER
+YOU JUST MADE YOU LIFE EASIER!